zeroc-ice/ice/cpp/BuildInstructionsOSX.md

  - [expat][3] 2.0
  - [bzip][4] 1.0
- - [Berkeley DB][5] 5.3
+ - [LMDB][5] 0.9.16
  - [mcpp][6] 2.7.2 (with patches)

 Expat and bzip are included with your system.
-For Berkeley DB and mcpp, you have a couple of options:
+For mcpp, you have a couple of options:

-- Using [Homebrew][7], install Berkeley DB and mcpp with these commands:
+- Using [Homebrew][7], install mcpp with these commands:

         $ brew tap zeroc-ice/tap
-        $ brew install berkeley-db53 [--without-java]
         $ brew install mcpp

-  The `berkeley-db53` package is a pre-compiled bottle that includes Java support by default; you can exclude Java support using the `--without-java` option.

-- Download the Berkeley DB and mcpp source distributions and build them yourself.
+- Download the mcpp source distributions and build it yourself.

 ## Building Ice